-The Improvement Service (IS) is the national improvement organisation for local government in Scotland.
+The Improvement Service (IS) is the 'go-to' organisation for local government in Scotland.

-Our purpose is to help councils and their partners to improve the health, quality of life and opportunities of all people in Scotland through community leadership, strong local governance and the delivery of high quality, efficient local services.
+Being the national improvement organisation for local government in Scotland, our purpose is to help councils and their partners to improve the health, quality of life and opportunities of all people in the geographic area, through community leadership, strong local governance and the delivery of high quality, efficient local services.

 Five year strategy